aws-samples/sagemaker-studio-docker-cli-extension/README.md

 ```
 Then you can go ahead and delete `EFSDockerHost`.
 - Currenlty, `sdocker` is setup EC2 with `400GB` root EBS volume by default which will be mainly used to store docker images.
+- Docker uses TLS to connect to Docker Host

 ## Security